Rabindra Narain Singh

-Rabindra Narain Singh is an Indian physician who is serving as International President of Vishva Hindu Parishad.
+Rabindra Narain Singh is an Indian Orthopedic surgeon.
+Born in 1945 Golma, Saharsa.
+To District Judge Sri Radhabhallab Singh and Srimati Indu devi.
+He is married to Kavita singh and has 2 daughter's and a son Dr Ashish Kumar Singh.who is serving as International President of Vishva Hindu Parishad.
 In 2010, he got Padma Shri in Medicine.
 He is Member of Managing Committee of Indian Red Cross Society of Bihar.